jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 A good example of all this is the [Flutter null safety sample](https://github.com/flutter/samples/tree/master/experimental/null_safety).

-## Enabling null safety in a new Flutter project
+## Enabling null safety in a new Flutter project with the migration tool

 If you are creating a new Flutter app or package to experiment with null safety, you can use these steps as a replacement for steps 1. (updating `pubspec.yaml`) and 2. (adding `analysis_options.yaml`) above: